 A peer-reviewed study of 104 million clinical notes found that half of the text in the average EHR is duplicated word-for-word from prior documentation — and that fraction grows every year.
 The average patient chart contains roughly half the words of Hamlet.
 Half of it is noise.

 Stream's founders wrote that paper.
-Then they built the product that answers it.
+Then they wrote the book on what to do about it — and built the product that answers both.

 "I can review and reuse information from previous visits inside Stream — creating a more comprehensive note every time."